vippsas/vipps-psp-api/vipps-psp-api.md

 - The normal
   [timeouts](https://developer.vippsmobilepay.com/docs/vipps-developers/common-topics/timeouts/)
   apply to the PSP API.
-The PSP will get a request to the `makePaymentUrl` after 10 minutes if the user has not acted on the payment request.
+If the user does not act on the payment request within 10 minutes, Vipps will make a POST request towards the `makePaymentUrl` with a status of `timeout`.
 - The `makePaymentUrl` has a timeout of _**15 seconds**_.
-  If no response is received within this period Vipps will mark the transaction as `FAILED`.
+  If no response is received within this period, Vipps will mark the transaction as `FAILED`.
   This is a known issue with the current API.
   Future improvements to address this issue are planned.
 - Some users may close Vipps immediately after seeing the payment confirmation,